ChrisCooney05/CV/README.md

 ### A bit about me

-I'm a junior full stack developer in training fuelled by both excitement and caffeine. self motivated and hard working with a thirst for knowledge.

-After spending the last 5 years working for a retail display and packaging company I was ready to take on the next big challenge.
-My biggest motivators are learning something new and seeing a project come to life. watching people interact with something I have helped develop gives me that little fist pump feeling and a satisfaction that can’t be described.
+I'm a junior full stack developer in training fuelled by both excitement and caffeine.
+After spending the last 5 years working for a retail display and packaging company I started to understand that I needed a new challenge.
+I started coding to pass time on my morning commutes too and from London, after a while I realised that I actually really enjoyed what I was learning, this is when I looked to Makers to start my new life of code.

-I consider myself a Jack of all trades but ready to become the master of one.

 [Skills](#skills) | [Education](#education) | [Experience](#experience) |

 ## Skills

-Consider skills relevant to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.

-#### This Skill

-- Experience
-- Achievements
-- Evidence

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+- **Team player** - I have played all types team sports since before I can remember.
+Because of this I feel at home being in a team of any size in any capacity, whether that is taking a back seat and getting my head down, helping others or being at the front and leading.

+- **Hard working** - I am not afraid to get stuck in.
+Once I start something, no mater how difficult or time consuming, I mean to finish and give my absolute best.

 ## Education